Juviro/mythic-commander/clash/next.md

 - cards from other players have wrong sleeve color in hand
 - on page load, cards in exile are animated
 - milling action animation is wrong on flipped board
+- prevent interacting with own lib when someone is peeking it (self or opponent)